 When choosing and installing heating appliances it is important to consider where the product is to be fitted and the distance to walls and other surfaces.

 The term “Clearance to Combustible materials” is the distance between the heating appliance and any surrounding combustible materials required to maintain safe operation.
 Materials such as wood or wood products, plasterboard, plastics, curtains, soft furnishing, or any other material that can burn when heated are considered combustible.

 Remember that consideration needs to be given to any combustible materials above and below the appliance and the need for access to complete routine maintenance.

-The example below is taken from the Stockton manual (Issue number: PM738 Issue 8, February 2014).
-The diagram indicates the minimum clearances above and to the sides/rear.
-Please note that this is an example for illustration purpose ONLY, we highly recommend that you refer to your instruction manual for the minimum clearances to combustible materials as distances may vary according to model.
-If you do not have your instruction manual available, you can download this using our technical webpage.
+The example below is the type of diagram found in our product instruction manuals, which show the minimum clearances above and to the sides/rear of the appliance.
+Please note that this is an example for illustration purpose ONLY, we highly recommend that you refer to your instruction manual for the minimum clearances to combustible materials as distances may vary according to the model.
+If you do not have your instruction manual available, you can download this from the product’s page on our website.